-Goodwill was \$17.3 million as at March 31, 2011, December 31, 2010 and January 1, 2010.
-There were no additions, disposal or impairment applied to goodwill during the three months ended March 31, 2011 or the year ended December 31, 2010.
+Goodwill was \$17.3 million as at December 31, 2011, December 31, 2010 and January 1, 2010.
+There were no additions, disposals or impairments applied to goodwill during the years ended December 31, 2011 and December 31, 2010.
 Goodwill is not amortized.
-Goodwill arose through acquisitions and was not internally generated.
+Goodwill arose through acquisitions.

-Trademarks are considered indefinite life intangibles as there is no foreseeable limit to the period over which the asset is expected to generate net cash flows.
+Trademarks are considered indefinite life intangible assets as there is no foreseeable limit to the period over which the assets are expected to generate net cash flows.
 Trademarks were purchased and were not internally generated.

-Software and customer lists are amortized over 5 years which is considered the estimated useful life of the asset.
+Software and customer lists are amortized over five years which is considered the estimated useful life of the assets.
 All software and customer lists were purchased.

-For purposes of testing the indefinite life intangibles, the goodwill and trademarks are allocated to the appropriate group of CGUs to which they relate.
-In the case of goodwill, the carrying value was allocated to the Canadian leasing CGUs.
-In the case of trademarks, the carrying value was allocated to the U.S. leasing CGUs.
-Impairment testing is done annually and was performed as at January 1, 2010 and December 31, 2010.
-The impairment test consisted of comparing the carrying value of assets within the aforementioned grouping of CGUs to the recoverable amount of that grouping as measured by discounting the future cash expected to be so generated.
-The discounted cash flow model was based on actual operating results, detailed sales and cost forecasts and long term growth rates consistent with industry averages; all of which were consistent with the strategic plans presented to the Company's Board.
+For purposes of testing the indefinite life intangible assets, the goodwill and trademarks are allocated to the appropriate group of CGUs to which they relate.
+In the case of goodwill, the carrying value is allocated to the Canadian leasing CGUs.
+In the case of trademarks, the carrying value is allocated to the U.S. leasing CGUs.
+Impairment testing is done annually and was performed as at December 31, 2011, December 31, 2010 and January 1, 2010.
+The impairment test consisted of comparing the carrying value of assets within the aforementioned grouping of CGUs to the recoverable amount of that grouping as measured by discounting the future cash flows expected to be so generated.
+The discounted cash flow model was based on historical operating results, detailed sales and cost forecasts over a five-year period and long term growth rates consistent with industry averages, all of which were consistent with the strategic plans presented to the Company's Board of Directors.